- Queen Elizabeth II has accepted David Cameron’s resignation as prime minister and asked Theresa May to form a new

-- May won the ruling Conservative Party’s leadership, and hence the prime ministership, by default on Monday when her only remaining rival pulled out of a leadership contest.
+- May won the leadership of Britain’s ruling Conservative Party, and hence the prime ministership, by default on Monday when her last rival withdrew.

-- May has appointed David Davis as minister for Brexit, a new cabinet position.
-He will presumably lead the negotiations for Britain’s removal from the European Union.
+- May also appointed David Davis as minister for Brexit.
+He will presumably lead the negotiations for Britain’s removal from the EU.

 Before it became clear May would succeed him, I warned that Cameron’s resignation risked could pull the Conservative Party to the right again, away from the center ground where it has won the last two elections.

 It’s not a risk in the short term, given how Labour has taken a holiday from electability under Jeremy Corbyn.
 But the Conservatives would be foolish to take that for granted.

 May is a better candidate than Michael Gove, Boris Johnson and Andrea Leadsom were in this regard.
 She’s not really a liberal — so far as we know — but she is probably the best person to bridge that divide between the more reactionary Tory base in the country and the liberal, cosmopolitan wing to which the likes of Stephen Crabb, Ruth Davidson, Sajid Javid and George Osborne belong to.

 They are the future of the party, as I see it (and that’s a bit of wishful thinking too), but from a liberal perspective May was the least retrograde option.

 May is not expected to immediately invoke Article 50 of the EU treaty, which would trigger a two-year divorce proceeding from the bloc.
 She would rather want to informally test the waters for a post-Brexit deal before going there.